 All major cities have frequent and reliable bus and train links.
-We will ensure you are secured accommodation in an area close to your internship to reduce on travel costs and time.
-At our orientation we will advice you on the best and cheapest methods for navigating your destination city.
+We will ensure you are secured accommodation in an area close to your internship to reduce on travel costs and time as much as possible.
+At our orientation we will advise you on the best and cheapest methods for navigating around your destination .

 New Zealand is proud of its achievements on the world stage:

 - Movies – The film location for The Lord of the Rings trilogy, King Kong, Narnia, The Hobbit, The Last Samurai, The Piano and the Frighteners.

 - Sport – Consistently performs highly on the world sporting stage.
 Home of the famous “All Blacks” rugby team.

 - Adventure capital of the world – Birthplace of the Bungee Jump, Zorbing, Jetboating

 - Wine – Ideal growing conditions and climate makes some of the worlds best white wine at vineyards you can also visit across the country!